Duet3D/wiki-content/User_manual/Machine_configuration/robot_types.md

 ![4axisparallplate_v4.png](/manual/configuration/4axisparallplate_v4.png)

-The endpoint plate stays parallel to the base, i. e. horizontal.
+Changing arm 2 will change the lower parallelgram, changing arm 3 will change the right parallelogram.
+Both parallelgrams are connected by the triangle, so the angle of base is transmitted to the endpoint plate, which remains parallel to the base.

 ### Homing, arm lenghts